btat/neuvector-docs/docs/13.special/03.openshift/docs.md

 ---
 title: OpenShift (Allinone)
-taxonomy:
-    category: docs
 ---

 ### Deploy Using RedHat OpenShift
 NeuVector is compatible with standard ovs SDN plug-ins as well as others such as flannel, weave, or calico.
 The samples below assume a standard ovs plug-in is used.
 This also assumes a local docker registry will be used.
 The default yaml deployment deploys one allinone on a labeled node and enforcers on all others, including the master.

 First, pull the appropriate NeuVector containers from the NeuVector registry into your local registry.